daisyosebe/my_weather_app/README.md

 ```
 When you open the page you are presented with a "weather dashboard" Header.

-On the left side of the page is a searchbox for city input.
+On the left side of the page is a search box for city input.

-After you click search on the city you'd like to receive the weather for, you are presented with the weather for the day, and a 5 day forecast.
+When you enter a city and click search, you are presented with the weather for the day and a 5-day forecast.

-Both the weather current weather and the five day forecast display the date including day of the week, temparature, humidity, wind speed and an icon representing the weather condition.
+The current day's weather and the five-day forecast display the date with the day of the week, temperature, humidity, wind speed, and an icon representing the weather condition.

-The present weather also includes the city name that you searched for.
+The current day's weather also includes the city name you searched for.

-The city you search for is also saved in your search history where youre able to click on it and are presented with current weather aswell as the 5 day forecast.
+The city you search for saves in your search history in the form of a button.

+When you click on it, you'll receive the current weather and the 5-day forecast.

 If you search for an unknown city you are presented with a message to try again.